yktoo/yktoo.com/content/blog/0192/index.en.md

 <!--more-->

 Albufeira's own population is 22 thousand people, but it's far outnumbered by tourists.
-Curiously enough, [Gran Canaria][post:148] is mostly visited by Germans whereas Albufeira is full of English, whose share among all tourists I'd estimate at 80%.
-No wonder English is everywhere: signs, menus, even a radio called [KissFM Algarve](http://www.kissfmalgarve.com/), which we've been listening to all the time in our [car][post:191].
+Curiously enough, [Gran Canaria]({{< relref path="/blog/0148" lang="ru" >}}) is mostly visited by Germans whereas Albufeira is full of English, whose share among all tourists I'd estimate at 80%.
+No wonder English is everywhere: signs, menus, even a radio called [KissFM Algarve](http://www.kissfmalgarve.com/), which we've been listening to all the time in our [car]({{< relref "/blog/0191" >}}).
 Restaurant staff is sometimes also of UK origin, and the rest speak English reasonably well.

 The streets are narrow and often terribly surfaced, as anywhere in Algarve.
 There's commonly no curb separating the road from the sidewalk, so they've set a metal fence to protect the pedestrians from being squashed, which leaves only a couple feet wide pathway along the houses:
 {{< imgfig "https://3.bp.blogspot.com/-qCzqTOL4u7A/Ua4fpkutG4I/AAAAAAAAYfY/baHB7UiIo5k/s1600/dsc08889.picasaweb.jpg" >}}